Cooper-VR/vr-wheel-emulator/README.md

 <h2>WINDOWS</h2>

 1. download winows branch of the project
+2. download and install vJoy(virtual joystick), <a href="https://sourceforge.net/projects/vjoystick/">https://sourceforge.net/projects/vjoystick/</a>
-2. open in visual studio 2022, (openvr header and lib files are included)
+3. open in visual studio 2022, (openvr header and lib files are included)
-3. set up base link for images, watch https://youtu.be/wLXZP1mrt2M to see how
+4. set up base link for images, watch https://youtu.be/wLXZP1mrt2M to see how
-4. build.. thats it
+5. build.. thats it

 <h2>LINUX</h2>